mattermost/docs/source/collaborate/mention-people.rst

 .. include:: ../_static/badges/ent-only.rst
   :start-after: :nosearch:

-This feature enables system admins to configure custom mentions for `LDAP synced groups </onboard/ad-ldap-groups-synchronization.html>`__ via the Group Configuration page.
+This feature enables system admins to configure custom mentions for :doc:`LDAP synced groups </onboard/ad-ldap-groups-synchronization>` via the Group Configuration page.
 This functionality is also supported on the mobile app (from v1.34) if the AD/LDAP groups feature is enabled.
 The mobile app supports auto-suggesting groups, highlights group member mentions, and also provides a warning dialog when a mention will notify more than five users.

 Once enabled for a specific group, users can mention and notify the entire group in a channel (similar to ``@channel`` or ``@all``).
 Members of the group in that channel will receive a notification.
 If members of the group mentioned aren't members of the channel, the user who posted the mention is prompted to invite them.